 The University runs a series of programmes for English Language Education, including a pre-sessional English Language Programme intended to strengthen your English Language skills before you start your programme of study.

-Deadlines for applicants apply to study the LLM in Commercial Law in 2019/20 are provided in the table below.
+Deadlines for applicants applying to study the LLM in Commercial Law in 2024-25 are provided in the table below.